There is no known cause for multiple sclerosis (MS), but new research suggests that genetics could increase the risk of developing the disease.

 Is MS hereditary?
 Historically, doctors believed that a combination of many genetic variations increased the susceptibility for a person to develop the disease.
 But there is evidence that the risk of developing the disease is higher if you have a first-degree relative with MS, such as a brother, sister or parent.

 (800) USC-CARE (800-872-2273)

-Even more convincing is another new study that has found multiple sclerosis can result from a single genetic mutation that acts as an “on-off” switch for the disease.
+Even more convincing is another study that has found MS can result from a single genetic mutation that acts as an “on-off” switch for the disease.
 Because the finding uncovers the biological pathway for the progressive form of the disease, the discovery may lead to ways doctors can inhibit the gene to slow down or eliminate the development of MS.